 To get a Clipper discount card and receive the BART 62.5% discount for youth (age 5 to 12 years), submit your application by mail, email or fax.
 To get a card immediately apply in person at a Clipper Customer Service Center.
 For more information visit Clipper Discount Card.

 BART provides ADA paratransit service to eligible individuals whose disability prevents them from accessing, boarding or riding BART trains.
-Service is provided by lift vans and sedans and is generally by reservation only.
+Service is provided by lift vans and is generally by reservation only.
 For more information, visit the Paratransit page.

 Stations with parking have specially designated disabled person (DP) parking spaces.
 If you're using a DP parking space at a station that has daily parking fees, you are required to pay the established parking fees at times when those fees are in effect.
 Check the parking section for more details.

 Passengers with disabilities may ride with their trained service animal.
 Service animals must be leashed and kept on the floor and out of the aisles as much as possible, and must be under the control of their owners at all times.
 View BART's pet and dog policy for non-service animals.